theophilusx/Arcis/README.md

 + **Control Lists** List of the controls used for each service.
 Shows an estimated level for confidentiality, integrity and availability

 and more as I think of it!

+## Status

+This software is still very much in development.
+In fact, the only completed part is the basic user management components.

 ## Prerequisites